sgmcdonnell/oil-gas_functions/README.md

 Oil and Gas Functions

-This repository contains function useful in the oil and gas industry.
+This repository contains functions useful in the oil and gas industry.

 1) The <b>padprod</b> function will return a time vs production plot for multiple wells and type curves.